-Regarding the affective information in conversations, we are particularly interested in the following: (1) categorical emotion classes from generic emotion models such as ``basic emotions'' proposed by \citet{ekman-basic}, (2) custom categorical emotion classes defined for a particular context such as the emotion labels defined by \citet{feng-etal-2022-emowoz} to encode task performance simultaneously in ToDs, and (3) depression, a medical illness that negatively affects how a person feels, thinks and acts, and causes feelings of sadness and/or a loss of interest in activities the person once enjoyed \citep{depression-definition}.
+Regarding the affective information in conversations, we are particularly interested in the following: (1) categorical emotion classes from generic emotion models such as ``basic emotions'' proposed by \citet{ekman-basic}, (2) custom categorical emotion classes defined for a particular context, such as the emotion labels defined by~\citet{feng-etal-2022-emowoz} to encode task performance simultaneously in ToDs, and (3) depression, a medical illness that negatively affects how a person feels, thinks and acts, and causes feelings of sadness and/or a loss of interest in activities the person once enjoyed~\citep{depression-definition}.

-In this work, we investigated the affect recognition ability of a range of LLMs on different types of dialogues.
+The emergence of LLMs has signified a shift of paradigm from training small models for one specific task to large models for multiple tasks.
+Therefore, in this work, we investigate the affect recognition ability of a range of LLMs on vastly different types of dialogues and labels\footnote{The code can be found at \url{https://gitlab.cs.uni-duesseldorf.de/general/dsml/llm4erc-public/}} to ascertain the validity of this direction.
 Specifically,

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We evaluated and compared a range of LLMs' ability to recognise human affect under different dialogue set-ups (chit-chat dialogues and ToDs) and recognition targets (emotion classes and depression severity levels).
+\begin{itemize}[leftmargin=*,noitemsep] \item We evaluated and compared the ability of a range of LLMs to recognise human affect under different dialogue set-ups (chit-chat dialogues and ToDs) and recognition targets (emotion classes and binary depression diagnosis).
 We used the following datasets: IEMOCAP \citep{iemocap}, EmoWOZ \citep{feng-etal-2022-emowoz}, and DAIC-WOZ \citep{gratch-etal-2014-distress}.

 \item We investigated into LLMs' zero-shot and few-shot capabilities through an array of ICL set-ups as well as their model capacities through task-specific fine-tuning.